 The Fair Food Pledge exemplifies SpartanNash’s commitment to corporate responsibility and upholding fair and equitable labor standards for the treatment of farmworkers.

-SpartanNash distributes fresh produce from 250 Michigan farms to its 150 corporate-owned stores and 2,100 independent customers, and we strive to run our business with integrity and accountability.
+SpartanNash distributes fresh produce from 250 Michigan farms to its more than 145 corporate-owned stores and 2,100 independent customers, and we strive to run our business with integrity and accountability.
 Our customers purchase fresh fruits and vegetables at our stores and independent retailers every day, and we want them to know that as a company, we are committed to providing them with produce that has been harvested under safe and equitable working conditions.

 By signing the Michigan Fair Food Pledge, SpartanNash pledges to work in partnership with Migrant Legal Aid when Michigan produce suppliers appear to be in violation of regulations requiring fair treatment and safe working conditions.
 This includes respecting the dignity of workers, treating them with fairness and equity and providing fair wages, access to bathrooms and drinking water and safe, clean housing.